In the US, Black survivors are nearly invisible in the Catholic clergy sexual abuse crisis

 The Catholic priest appeared vividly in his mind’s eye — the one who promised him a spot on a travel basketball team, took him out for burgers and helped him with homework.
 The one, Richardson alleges, who sexually assaulted him for more than a year.

-As a Black middle schooler from Baltimore, Richardson started spending time with the Rev. Henry Zerhusen, a charismatic white cleric.
-It was the 1970s and Zerhusen’s parish was a fixture in a neighborhood experiencing white flight and rapidly becoming majority-Black.
-Zerhusen welcomed his church’s racial integration and implemented programs for struggling families, including Richardson’s.
+As a Black middle schooler from northwest Baltimore, Richardson started spending time with the Rev. Henry Zerhusen, a charismatic white cleric.
+It was the 1970s and Zerhusen’s parish, St. Ambrose, was a fixture in Baltimore’s Park Heights neighborhood, which was then experiencing the effects of white flight and rapidly becoming majority-Black.
+Lauded as a “super-priest” when he died in 2003, Zerhusen welcomed his church’s racial integration and implemented robust social service programs for struggling families, including Richardson’s.

+For most of his life, Richardson kept the abuse a secret, a common experience for survivors of sexual abuse.
+But cases of clergy abuse among African Americans are especially underreported, according to experts, who argue the lack of attention adds to the trauma of an already vulnerable population.

-Black survivors like Richardson have been nearly invisible in the Catholic Church sexual abuse crisis — even in Baltimore, home to a historic Black Catholic community in the nation’s oldest archdiocese.
-Cases of clergy abuse among African Americans are underreported, experts say, and the U.S. Catholic Church generally does not publicly track the race or ethnicity of victims.
-Without that data, the full scope of the abuse and its effects is unknown.
+Black survivors like Richardson have been nearly invisible in the Catholic Church sexual abuse crisis — even in Baltimore, home to a historic Black Catholic community that plays an integral role in the nation’s oldest archdiocese.
+The U.S. Catholic Church generally does not publicly track the race or ethnicity of clergy abuse victims.
+Without that data, the full scope of clergy sex abuse and its effects on communities of color is unknown.

 “Persons of color have suffered a long legacy of neglect and marginalization in the Catholic Church,” said the Rev. Bryan Massingale, a Black Catholic priest and Fordham University professor whose research has focused on the issue.
 “We need to correct the idea that all or most of the victims of this abuse have been white and male.”